Physics-24/Motion1/docs/index.md

 To get started, first read over the course syllabus which contains important information about course policies.
 Then, start by diving in to the first week's content using the "Weekly Content (Sun)" tab in the side menu.

-If you have any logistical questions, please post them up on our class Piazza page: https://piazza.com/hmc/spring2021/phys24
+If you have any logistical questions, please post them up on our [class Piazza page.](https://piazza.com/hmc/spring2021/phys24){:target="_blank"}

 If you are having difficulties accessing Piazza at the above link, please email Prof. Ilton.